bgeraci714/pinteresting/README.md

 # One Month Rails - Pinteresting Project

-This is a pinterest clone called [*Pinteresting*](https://bmg-pinteresting.herokuapp.com/) made using One Month Rails.
-The site is styled after the original pinterest but was implemented over the course of a couple days using a handful of different technologies and Ruby gems.
+This is a pinterest clone called [*Pinteresting*](https://bmg-pinteresting.herokuapp.com/) made following the One Month Rails tutorial.
+The site is styled after the original Pinterest but was implemented over the course of a few days using a handful of different technologies and Ruby gems.
 The most noteworthy being:

   -  Ruby on Rails
   -  Heroku